AUGUST 2006—John Katunga Begins Term as OSI Africa Policy Scholar

 In this recent speech, U.S. Global AIDS Coordinator Randall Tobias delineated President Bush's AIDS Plan, focusing on prevention, treatment, and stigma reduction.
 The ambassador conveyed both the devastation and hope he witnessed on a recent trip to Africa.
 His full remarks are available here.

 As the Smithsonian Institution enters a globalizing technological era, so must its mission expand its focus.
 At a Director's Forum at the Wilson Center, Secretary Wayne Clough laid out three global challenges that the Smithsonian plans to address: science, particularly global warming and biodiversity; education; and issues of national identity.

-Paper contribution to the April 2011 seminar on post-disaster community engagement.
+Paper contribution to January 2010 seminar on environmental peacebuilding.

 JANUARY 2007--New Policy Briefs Address Environmental Cooperation in Great Lakes Region, Nile Basin

 We must reinvigorate the comprehensive—and reject the exclusively militaristic—definition of security, Margaret Brusasco-Mackenzie warns.